JTranOrg/JTran/docs/reference.md

 #### #foreach

 #foreach iterates over an array (or just a single object) and processes the contents of the foreach block changing the scope to that child object. #foreach takes 1 or 2 parameters.
-The first parameter is the expression to evaluate to return an array of objects.
+The first parameter is the expression to evaluate to return an array of objects or a single object.
 The second parameter is optional and is the name of the output array.

 ###### Transform